Buying On Paper: A Success Story

 The existence of a bank guarantee – an insurance policy assuring completion of the project should the developer go bankrupt – gave us confidence that our clients were protected from downside risk while enjoying the opportunity to profit from the project’s upside potential.
-In addition, the developer was contractually obligated to pay rent should the occupancy date be postponed, which is exactly what happened: the project was delayed by a number of months and the developer, honoring its commitment, has been sending monthly rent checks to the purchasers.
+In addition, the developer was contractually obligated to pay rent should the occupancy date be postponed, which is exactly what happened: the project was delayed by a number of months and the developer, honoring its commitment, sent monthly rent checks to the purchasers until project completion.

 We traveled to the US and pre-sold eleven units at great prices.
-To give you an idea of savings, sales prices for the last remaining apartments are currently over 25% higher than the first batch of sold units.
+To give you an idea of savings, sales prices for the last remaining apartments were sold at prices over 25% higher than the first batch of sold units.